Fujifilm X-A5 vs X-T10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-A5 and Fujifilm X-T10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X-A5 and the X-T10 have been discontinued, but can regularly be found used on eBay.
+Both the X-A5 and the X-T10 have been discontinued, but can regularly be found used on ebay.
 The X-T10 was replaced by the Fujifilm X-T20, while the X-A5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.
+Further information on the features and operation of the X-A5 and X-T10 can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Fujifilm X-T10 Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-A5 or the Fujifilm X-T10 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.